Sebastian09-09/snicord/README.md

 <details>
 <summary>Bronze Tier</summary>
 <br>
-- Snipes Anigame/Izzi Cards (on/off)
+-Snipes Anigame/Izzi Cards (on/off)
-- Snipes only where you want it to (add/remove channels being sniped manually using in-discord commands)
-- Get Claimed Card Alerts in Discord (on/off) (does not mention/ping)
+-Snipes only where you want it to (add/remove channels being sniped manually using in-discord commands) -Get Claimed Card Alerts in Discord (on/off) (does not mention/ping)
 </details>

 <details>